SimVascular/svFSI/INSTALL.md

 brew install cmake
 ```

-Verify if MPI compilers are pointing to the correct compilers as,
+Verify if MPI compilers are pointing to the correct compilers as

 ```bash
 which mpicc